 Claremont Dental Institute provides modern dental solutions for restoring teeth with decay.
-We use laser dentistry and offer dental sedation options reducing discomfort and anxiety.
-All treatments for tooth decay are performed from the comfort of our Claremont, CA dentist office.
+We use laser dentistry and offer dental sedation options to reduce discomfort and anxiety.
+We perform all tooth decay treatments in the comfort of our Claremont, CA dentist office.

 Drill-free Dental Fillings

-Laser dentistry has changed the way many dental procedures are performed, including the traditional dental fillings.
-Laser dentistry has made dental fillings a less invasive procedure and often reduces or eliminates the need for anesthesia.
+Laser dentistry is changing the way many dental procedures are performed, including traditional dental fillings.
+It has made dental fillings a less invasive procedure and often reduces or eliminates the need for anesthesia.

 Benefits of Drill-Less Fillings